 When CRISS started updating our manual and training, we categorized our "Principles and Philosophy" into the CRISS Frameworks for Teaching and Learning.
 The new categories then drove all the edits.
 During this difficult and long process, other "Frameworks" were developed or became more popular.
-Most notably, Charlotte Danielson's popular Framework for Teaching and the related evaluation model (the evaluation model is my focus here).
+Most notably, Danielson's popular Framework for Teaching and related evaluation model (the evaluation model is my focus here).

 I just wish "Framework" wasn't a term we shared.
 It makes some things confusing to explain to teachers using both us and Danielson.
 So here are a few things I want those teachers to know:

 - The CRISS Framework for Teaching (FfT) isn't a lesson plan format.
 One of our workshop's essential questions is "How can you integrate the CRISS Framework for Teaching into your own classroom instruction?".
 We want participants to understand their strengths and areas of growth and then modify what already works for them in a way that will continue to work for them with the end result of helping students learn to learn.

 Yes, we have planning templates based on the CRISS FfT but the point of the FfT is to facilitate student metacognition: How can we organize and deliver instruction so students not only learn the content but learn to learn?
 How do we get students to internalize the Framework for Learning?
 Students don't internalize the Framework for Learning just because they recieve instruction that follows the Framework for Teaching (thus the reason we have a CRISS workshop).
 It's a nuanced process; that's why we tried to simplify all the research-based principles behind good instruction into easy to handle Frameworks.
 What we don't want is the term "Framework" to actually add to the confusion and we know it can, especially when other Frameworks pop up.
 (Want more info on how to differentiate the Frameworks?
 Check out the article starting on page 9 here.